hibersap/cuckoo-hibersap-example/README.md

 You need the corresponding native library for Linux on x86 / 64bit installed with the above Maven coordinates with type `so` and classifier `linuxx86_64`.

+You need the Cuckoo Resource Adapter RAR installed with the following Maven coordinates: `org.cuckoo-ra:cuckoo-rar:1.1.0` with type `zip`.

 You need a SAP ABAP system running.

 In `wildfly/add-resource-adapter.cli`, change the values for username, passwort, jcoClient, jcoSystemNumber and jcoApplicationServerHost to the values reflecting your SAP system.